ries9112/RStudio-CoverLetter/README.md

 # RStudio-CoverLetter
-The code for the cover letter I am submitting for the 2019 summer internships
+The repository for the cover letter I am submitting for the 2019 summer internships